0x1990c/JHC_qml-qt-signal-interaction-example/README.md

 QML, QT interaction with signal example (using PyQt)

 ## Detailed Description
-Simple PyQt GUI except for QML type Slider.
+Simple PyQt GUI except for QML type `Slider`.

+This example uses the qml class such as Slider in the PyQt script by using `QQuickView` class of Qt.

-Slider sends the "moved" event when handle being moved as you can see the `slider.qml`'s code.
+Not only that, slider sends the "moved" event when handle being moved as you can see the `slider.qml`'s code.

 PyQt script(`main.py`) gets that event and handles it properly.
 In this case, it changes the QLabel's text.